 Applying for a visa in Australia from a tourist visa

-You can generally apply for both parent (under 65) and aged parent visa (over 65) from inside or outside Australia.
-However you are only granted a bridging visa if you have applied for an aged parent visa (contributory or non contributory onshore).
-If you apply for a parent visa (contributory or non contributory) from within Australia, you are not granted a bridging visa.
+Generally you can apply for both Parent (under 65 years old ) and Aged Parent Visa (over 65 years old) from inside or outside Australia.
+However, you are only granted a bridging visa if you have applied for an Aged Parent Visa (over 65 years old) contributory/non contributory from within Australia.
+If you apply for a Parent Visa (contributory or non contributory) from within Australia, you are not granted a bridging visa.